Skip to contents

 non-linear weight

 Not all environmental variables are expected to have linear effects on movement.
-Indeed something like terrain ruggedness may have only a small effect until reaching certain thresholds.
+Indeed, something like terrain ruggedness may have only a small effect until reaching an asymptote.

 x <- 1:100